joakim-brannstrom/dextool/plugin/mutate/README_roadmap.md

 ## Arc Current

-The focus is on bug fixes and minor improvements as reported by the user.

-### Tasks

- * update trend and score view in html to show a graph.
-Users have reported that the trend is hard to understand.
-It seems to just "move around" without any logic.
-Show the user what it is based on as a time series.
- * Fix case branch for mutants.
-It only deletes the first line.

-## Arc Next

 The focus is on speed.
 Both in running the tool and in giving actionable feedback to the user.